1977 Chicago White Sox season: Regular season

 On April 7 in Toronto, the White Sox played the Toronto Blue Jays in the first game in Blue Jays history.
+The White Sox lost 9-5 to the Blue Jays, which resulted in the first win for the Blue Jays in franchise history.

 The White Sox, who came to be called the "South Side Hitmen", were in solid contention for most of the season, battling the division-winning Royals and Minnesota Twins most of the way.
 They moved into first place in the AL West on July 1 and remained there until August 12.
 Their primary weapon was their power hitting.
 As a team, the White Sox hit 192 home runs, a record which lasted until 1996.
 Their displays of power caused fans to cheer for "curtain calls", where players came out of the dugout after hitting a home run to acknowledge those cheers.
 Some Royals players greatly resented this, and called such behavior "bush" and "unprofessional".
 The climax of this came on August 5, when White Sox pitcher Bart Johnson and Royals catcher Darrell Porter had a fistfight in a game at Kansas City.